 Currently, one of the major handicaps in wind analysis and management is the lack of meteorological data.
 Despite the efforts made to standardise and encourage data collection to facilitate and improve wind management, data are still scarce.

-Thus, with the right knowledge and tools, we could develop a set of strategies for meteorological data collection at generation sites.
+Thus, with the right knowledge and tools, joint strategies for meteorological data collection at generation sites could be developed.
 This data, using data science and advanced analytics, could be used not only to improve forecasting models but also to enhance decision-making and evaluate potential sites for new wind farms, among other uses.